 - Let your candidates see what the job is like.
 Again, sometimes a bad hire is just a mismatch.
 Give candidates an unvarnished view of what the role is like.
 Some companies (Google, Marriot) have turned to gamification, letting candidates play a game that simulates the skills and challenges involved in the job.

 - Trust in your recruiting professionals.
-Most hiring managers are, frankly, not great at interviewing.
-This is the time to let your HR professionals do their jobs.
+Not everyone is great at interviewing and identifying potential, especially in entry-level candidates.
+This is the time to let your HR professionals and partners do their jobs.

 Hiring will never be a perfect process.
 But there are two key things to remember.
 You don’t have to be stuck with a bad hire—act quickly and you can minimize the damage.
 Secondly, there are clear steps you can take to avoid future disasters.